bsod2528/bsod2528.github.io/index.md

 ---

 # Hello World
 Welcome to my world!
-This is a place where I blog sometimes regarding mostly on technology and the environment.
+This is a place where I blog sometimes regarding mostly on technology, environment, life, and my useless rants lol.
 Enjoy your stay ✨✨

 ## Tech Stack
 A small legend for the below list: